The 7 Feminine Archetypes: Discover Who You Are

 From there, so-called archetypal images emerge.
 Examples are the mother, father, child, devil, god, wise old man/woman, the trickster, and the hero – however, there may be limitless variations of these universal patterns.

-A lot of people believe Carl Jung to have defined precisely 12 Archetypes – however, the 12 “Jungian” Archetypes circling around the internet are actually archetypes proposed for business branding.
+A lot of people believe Carl Jung to have defined precisely 12 Archetypes, sometimes it is even spoken of 12 Feminine Archetypes.
+However, the 12 “Jungian” Archetypes circling around the internet are actually archetypes that were developed for business branding, not authored by Jung himself.

 These 12 Brand Archetypes were somewhat derived from Jung‘s work but actually originate from „The hero and the outlaw: Building extraordinary brands through the power of archetypesby Carol Pearson and Margaret Mark.

 There is no (scientifically) established definition or a precise number of Feminine Archetypes.
-Different sources name different numbers of archetypes and may add examples such as the Priestess, the Healer or the Crone to the discussion.
+Different sources name different numbers of archetypes and may add examples such as the Priestess, the Healer or the Crone (similar to the Sage) to the discussion.
+Potentially, there is an infinite number of archetypes.

 After doing some research, I found Jean Shinda Bolen’s 7 Feminine Archetypes to be the most cohesive and recognizable which is why I used these as the foundation for my illustration series.